Find a professional editor in your field or genre, or in your language, with our Editors Directory.

 Accredited and distinguished editors

 IPEd manages an accreditation scheme for editors.
-It ensures editors who meet the Australian standards for editing practice are known and acknowledged for their highly developed skills and professionalism.
+It ensures editors who meet the IPEd standards for editing practice are known and acknowledged for their highly developed skills and professionalism.

 Accredited editors (AEs), those who have passed a rigorous exam, and distinguished editors (DEs), those who were appointed by IPEd to mark the first exams, meet the highest editing standards.